West Shore, Walney Island by Kells Photography, Barrow.

 and tips on how to enjoy our coastal wildlife.

 Among the better known beaches are:

 By far Barrow's most popular beach and the ideal place to take

 a dip.
-This beach is a venue for national kitesurfing
+Also known as West Shore.
+This beach is a venue

-beach is served by local buses and becomes very busy during the
+sandy beach is served by local buses and becomes very busy during

 This beach is located on the exposed west coast of Walney

 Island, a mixture of smooth pebbles and sand makes up this softly

 This sandy, picturesque beach is situated three miles north of